 Spence was convicted of violating a state law prohibiting the placement of any “word, figure, mark, picture, design, drawing or advertisement” on an American or state flag.

-Supreme Court upholds flag desecration as expressive conduct protected by First Amendment
+Court upheld flag desecration as expressive conduct protected by First Amendment

 The majority examined several factors in Spence that made it unique among flag desecration cases.
 Spence had owned the flag he displayed, and his dorm was located on private property rather than on government land.
 No permanent damage to the flag had occurred because the taped symbols could easily be removed.
 Finally, only the local police had objected to Spence’s flag protest, so community peace had not been disturbed.

-Spence is often cited for the principle that an individual must show that he or she was intending to convey a particularized message with his or her expressive conduct in order to receive First Amendment protection.
+Spence is often cited for the principle that an individual must show that he or she was intending to convey a particularized message with their expressive conduct in order to receive First Amendment protection.

 Burning flag was protected as symbolic speech in 1989 case